riccardoaran/docs/modelling/domain.md

 # What is this?
-This document shows an overview of what is the application's reference domain and what are the sub-domains
+This document shows an overview of what is the application's reference domain and what are the sub-domains.

 The main domain is: **Energy Optimization**